ansible/ansible/rst/modules.rst

 *variablename*:

- * Arbitrary names can be used as variables. 'variablename' can be basically anything, and sets a ``key=value`` pair in the JSON file for use in templating.
+* Arbitrary variable names, which must be a mix of alphanumeric characters and underscores, can also be defined.
+Setting a variable creates a ``key=value`` pair in the JSON file for use in templating.

 Example action from Ansible :doc:`playbooks`::